Graduate Student Funding & Cost

 Tuition

-Tuition awards are awards that only cover tuition and are applied directly to your student bill.
-Tuition awards vary in size from approximately 1 credit of tuition to full tuition for PhD students.
+Tuition fellowships are awards that can only cover tuition costs.
+They are applied directly to your student bill.
+Tuition awards vary in size and may be awarded as a flat sum or by credit hour.
+Funded PhD students will receive full tuition coverage.
+Master's students typically receive partial tuition awards.
 Tuition awards are not considered taxable income.

 Stipend